Travel details

 -

-A vast underground labyrinth city built by people who once fled persecution.
+A vast underground labyrinth city built by people fleeing persecution.

-As you move through the narrow passages, a surprising experience awaits where you can encounter ancient life and wisdom.
+As you progress through narrow passages, you encounter a surprising experience of ancient life and ingenuity.

 [Japanese Guide]